Blocks in flat families of finite-dimensional algebras: Blocks of specializations

-\subsection{Blocks of specializations}
+\section{Blocks of specializations}

-We finally turn to our actual problem, namely blocks of specializations of $A$.
+We now turn to our actual problem, namely blocks of specializations of $A$.
 Compared to blocks of localizations there is in general no possibility to compare the actual block structures of specializations.
-We can, however, compare numerical invariants in general and thus define for arbitrary $A$:
+However, there is a rather general setting where blocks of specializations are naturally identified with blocks of localizations, namely when $R$ is normal and $A^K$ splits.
+In this case we can compare the actual block structures of specializations and all results from the preceding paragraph are actually also results about blocks of specializations.
+For the proof we need the following general result.